kavirajesh22/minty/README.md

-#🌿 Minty
-##is a personal finance web application that enables users to manage their budgets and grows a plant in response!
+Minty is a personal finance web application that enables users to manage their budgets and grows a plant in response!
 In this small version of our soon-to-be mobile app, users can sign in with their email, add categories with associated amounts, and persist their data using a PostgreSQL database.
 Check out our devpost for what we want our resulting app to function as.

-##📦 Features
+📦Features
 User Authentication: Sign in using your email address.

 Category Management: Add, view, and save spending categories with specified amounts.